Democratic Republic of the Congo: Independence and political crisis (1960–1965)

 On 14 September, Colonel Joseph Mobutu, with the backing of the US and Belgium, removed Lumumba from office.
 On 17 January 1961, Lumumba was handed over to Katangan authorities and executed by Belgian-led Katangan troops.
 A 2001 investigation by Belgium's Parliament found Belgium "morally responsible" for the murder of Lumumba, and the country has since officially apologised for its role in his death.

-On 18 September 1961, in ongoing negotiations of a ceasefire, a plane crash near Ndola resulted in the death of Dag Hammarskjöld, the Secretary-General of the United Nations, along with all 15 passengers, setting off a succession crisis.
-Amidst widespread confusion and chaos, a temporary government was led by technicians (the Collège des commissaires généraux).
+Amidst widespread confusion and chaos, a temporary government was created led by educated technocrats, the College of Commissioners-General.
 Katangan secession ended in January 1963 with the assistance of UN forces.
-Several short-lived governments of Joseph Ileo, Cyrille Adoula, and Moise Kapenda Tshombe took over in quick succession.
+Several short-lived governments took over in quick succession, led by Joseph Ileo, Cyrille Adoula, and then Tshombe.

 Meanwhile, in the east of the country, Soviet and Cuban-backed rebels called the Simbas rose up, taking a significant amount of territory and proclaiming a communist "People's Republic of the Congo" in Stanleyville.
-The Simbas were pushed out of Stanleyville in November 1964 during Operation Dragon Rouge, a military operation conducted by Belgian and American forces to rescue hundreds of hostages.
+The Simbas were pushed out of Stanleyville in November 1964 during Operation Dragon Rouge, a military operation conducted by Belgian and U.S. forces to rescue hundreds of hostages.
 Congolese government forces fully defeated the Simba rebels by November 1965.

-Lumumba had previously appointed Mobutu chief of staff of the new Congo army, Armée Nationale Congolaise.
+Lumumba had previously appointed Mobutu chief of staff of the new Congolese National Army.
 Taking advantage of the leadership crisis between Kasavubu and Tshombe, Mobutu garnered enough support within the army to launch a coup.
 A constitutional referendum the year before Mobutu's coup of 1965 resulted in the country's official name being changed to the "Democratic Republic of the Congo".
-In 1971 Mobutu changed the name again, this time to "Republic of Zaire".
+In 1971 Mobutu would change the name of the country again, this time to "Republic of Zaire".